cenotelie/hime/README.md

 The simplest way to contribute is to:

-* Fork this repository on [Bitbucket](https://bitbucket.org/cenotelie/hime).
+* Fork this repository on [GitHub](https://github.com/cenotelie/hime).
-* Fix [some issue](https://bitbucket.org/cenotelie/hime/issues?status=new&status=open) or implement a new feature.
+* Fix [some issue](https://github.com/cenotelie/hime/issues?status=new&status=open) or implement a new feature.
-* Create a merge request on Bitbucket.
+* Create a merge request on GitHub.

-Patches can also be submitted by email, or through the [issue management system](https://bitbucket.org/cenotelie/hime/issues).
+Patches can also be submitted by email, or through the [issue management system](https://github.com/cenotelie/hime/issues).

-The [isse tracker](https://bitbucket.org/cenotelie/hime/issues) contains tickets that are accessible to newcomers.
+The [isse tracker](https://github.com/cenotelie/hime/issues) contains tickets that are accessible to newcomers.
 Look for tickets with `[beginner]` in the title.
 These tickets are good ways to become more familiar with the project and the codebase.